ktaylor63/southeast/site/content/wildlife/mammals/red-wolf.md

 ## Range

-{{< figure class="photo-center" src="/images/pages/red-wolf-historic-range.jpg" alt="The historical range of the red wolf covers the southeast from Texas to New York to Florida." caption="Red wolf historical range with non-essential experimental population management area.
+{{< figure class="photo-center" src="/images/pages/red-wolf-historic-range.jpg" alt="The historical range of the red wolf covers the southeast from Texas to New York to Florida." caption="Red wolf historical range and source population in Texas.
 Map by Jose Barrios, USFWS." link="https://flic.kr/p/2971AcK" >}}

 ## Diet